fastai/fastai/README.md

 The fastai deep learning library.
 See the [fastai website](http://docs.fast.ai) to get started.

+**Important**: as of this moment pytorch.org's pre-1.0.0 version (torch-nightly) supports:

+  - linux: fully
+  - mac: CPU-only
+  - windows: not supported

+This will change once `pytorch` 1.0.0 is released.
+Please watch for updates [here](https://pytorch.org/get-started/locally/).

 ### Conda Install

 To install fastai with pytorch-nightly + CUDA 9.2 simply run: